MaxXSoft/ZexVM/README.md

 make zasm
 ```

-Before you build the project, you should make sure that your compiler supported the C++14 standard.
+Before you build the project, you should make sure that your compiler supported the C++ 14 standard.

 ## Usage

-To generate a ZexVM byte code file from the ZexVM assembly, please run:
+To generate a ZexVM bytecode file from the ZexVM assembly, please run:

 ```
 ./zasm <assembly file> [ -o <output file> ]